ugobas/Zpeaks_U/README.md

 ### BrdU (EdU) classes

-Finally, the program discretizes the mean local score $\mean{\tilde{y}}(k, R, t)$ in five discrete values and associates each peak to one of the five classes.
+Finally, the program discretizes the mean local score $<\tilde{y}>(k, R, t)$ in five discrete values and associates each peak to one of the five classes.
 We expect that these classes represent different replication times, in the order -1,0,1,2,-2 from earlier to later replication time.

 ### FORMAT of the configuration file: